metaclass-nl/tutorial-api-platform/README.md

 will compare your own version with code one of chapter4-api.
 You may also add the path to a folder of file to make the diff more specific.

-After committing your changes you may check out branch chapter3-react or chapter3-next, restart docker-compose and point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter3-react) and follow the instructions.
-Or if you only follow the api branches chapter4-api.
+After committing your changes you may check out branch [chapter3-react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter3-react) or [chapter3-next](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter3-next), click its link link to point your browser to the same branch on github and follow the instructions.
+Or if you only follow the api branches [chapter4-api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter4-api).